mlcvlab-fasilkom-ui/mlcvlab-fasilkom-ui.github.io/index.md

 # MACHINE LEARNING AND COMPUTER VISION 「 MLCV 」 LAB

-The MLCV Lab focuses on research related to manipulating, analyzing, and interpreting data in the form of images or pictures.
-The methods used are very diverse, ranging from processing detailed information stored at the pixel level to geometrically dividing images into several regions to form patterns.
+The MLCV Lab focuses on machine learning-related research, especially for computer vision tasks that involve manipulating, analyzing, and interpreting data from images and videos.
+The methods used are diverse, from processing detailed information stored at the pixel level to geometrically dividing images into several regions to form highly correlated patterns for a specific task.

 {% include section.html %}